vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - IDTR register contains base of IDT and its size.
 - each entry of IDT has a specific interrupt gate.
 - interrupt gate has pointer to interrupt handler
-    - it also had DPL.
+    - it also had DPL which checks the invokers CPL against the interrupts DPL so that user is limited to calling system call interrupt only.

 ---
 # Interrupt gate